1931 Jinan plane crash: Investigation

-The first thing investigators identified was a piece of the aircraft's right wing few meters from the mountain peak.
-That was the first part that came off.
-This chilled them, as in the same year, a Fokker F-10 had crashed in Kansas in the United States due to a structural failure of the aircraft's wing.
-Investigators suspected that this crash might be a similar case.
-But after scrutinizing the debris carefully, the theory was ruled out.
+Investigators first identified a piece of the aircraft's right wing a few meters from the mountain peak.
+Previously that year, a Fokker F-10 had crashed in Kansas in the United States due to a structural failure of the aircraft's wing.
+Investigators suspected that this might be a similar case, but after scrutinizing the debris, the theory was ruled out.

-Because at that time there were no black boxes, the investigators could only search for clues either at the crash scene or by recreating the crash according to the eyewitnesses' accounts.
-Witnesses reported that the plane was flying dangerously lower than usual and was circling in the air seconds from the crash, which indicated to investigators that the pilots might have had difficulty finding their route.
+Since the crash pre-dated black boxes, investigators could only search for clues at the crash scene or in eyewitness accounts.
+Witnesses reported that the plane was flying dangerously low and was circling in the air seconds before the crash, suggesting that the pilots had difficulty finding their route.

-Investigators also noted that there were two pilots commanding the Detroiter, whose cockpit is designed only for one pilot.
-They inferred that the first officer was in control at the time of the accident due to the positions of the bodies at the crash scene.
+In addition, there were two pilots commanding the Detroiter, whose cockpit is designed only for one pilot.
+The first officer was likely in control at the time of the accident due to the positions of the bodies at the crash scene.

-Based on the evidence, they hypothesized that the pilot descended the aircraft beneath the minimum safety altitude while attempting to seek their target, Wujiapu airport.
-Visibility was bad when the plane flew into the fog, and the crews could only use compass heading to navigate.
-After the plane flew via Dangjiazhuang Railway Station, the first officer gradually lost sight of the railway due to poor visibility.
-The first officer could look for the airport lights only visually, and failed to recognize the terrain.
-Runway lights were blocked by the mountains surrounding Jinan.
-But instead, the pilot in control considered that it was simply caused by thick fog and misjudged the situation.
-Thus, he continued descending until the plane flew too close to the mountain.
-There were no ground proximity warning systems on aircraft at that time, so when the terrain abruptly appeared in front of the windshields, it was too late for the pilot to divert the plane.
+Investigators hypothesized that the pilot descended the aircraft beneath the minimum safety altitude while attempting to seek their target, Wujiapu airport.
+Visibility was low due to fog, and the crew could only use compass heading to navigate.
+After the plane flew past Dangjiazhuang Railway Station, the first officer lost sight of the railway due to poor visibility.
+The airport runway lights were blocked by the mountains surrounding Jinan, but the pilot may have believed that it was only blocked by thick fog.
+Thus, he continued descending until the plane crashed into the mountain.
+Modern aircraft today would avoid such a crash with a ground proximity warning system.

-The investigators also concluded that lack of conversation between both pilots also played a major factor of the crash.
-They believe that the accident could have been avoided if the captain, sitting in the passenger's seat, had reminded the pilot at control that the flight was dangerously close to the terrain.
+The investigators believed that lack of communication between the pilots also played a major role, suggesting that the accident could have been avoided if the captain, sitting in the passenger's seat, had reminded the pilot at control that the flight was dangerously close to the terrain.

-Another theory suggested that both the pilots were disoriented and failed to notice the plane was descending slowly.
+Another theory suggests that both the pilots were disoriented and failed to realize the plane was descending slowly.
 Therefore, the pilot could not know his exact altitude, which led to the crash.

-The investigation of the Jinan air crash also revealed deficiencies in early aviation regulations.
-The crew should have canceled the plan due to the possibility of severe meteorologic conditions.
+The investigation of the Jinan air crash revealed deficiencies in early aviation regulations.
+The crew should have canceled the flight due to the possibility of severe meteorologic conditions.